 The Market (not to be confused with the Store) is, by far, the best choice for those who want to build their dream team, without having to spend a single dime in the game.
 Through this option, players can get together to buy, sell, and trade their unwanted player cards.
 In the console versions, this marketplace has spawned a huge real-life economic phenomenon.
-FIFA Mobile, as it seems, is headed down the same way, considering that this is the definitive version for mobile devices, instead of being one more entry in a series of yearly releases like its console counterparts.
+EA SPORTS FC MOBILE 24 SOCCER, as it seems, is headed down the same way, considering that this is the definitive version for mobile devices, instead of being one more entry in a series of yearly releases like its console counterparts.

 Fortunately, just like the console versions, all the transactions in the Market are done with FIFA Coins, a currency that cannot be bought or obtained with real life money, and must be won through accomplishments in the game.
 This is a great way to separate the cash shop with the marketplace where players seek to sell and obtain good cards using only the in-game currency.

 It wouldn’t hurt to mention that, players who want to put together a competitive team without investing a bit of their own money, will have some difficulties doing so, compared to those who are actively paying for the benefit.
 Furthermore, there is a stamina system in place that costs 99 Points to refill, further limiting the players that frequently spend time in the game.
 Fortunately, this system is hardly restrictive, as most actions cost very little Stamina.
 This attribute, in turn, regenerates quickly when not playing.

 Up until a few years ago, FIFA for mobile devices made no sense; it was superfluous when compared to its console counterparts.
 The controls were simply terrible, it didn’t look as good as its brothers and, to top it all off, it lacked a robust amount of features that set it apart from its counterparts.